nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 The RDF resource of the dataset must have a title, and the title may be provided in several languages.
 The titles should be in dc:title properties, and the corresponding language in a xml:lang attribute of the title property.

 ## Specifying the available technical mechanism for LOD harvesting
-A LOD dataset for Europeana, is constituted by RDF resources of the class edm:ProvidedCHO, and other RDF
+A LOD dataset for Europeana, is constituted by RDF resources of the class edm:ProvidedCHO, and other RDF resources

 -   The URIs of Ch objects in the dataset may either be specified in a LOD record (referenced from the dataset record with void:rootResource), or dump file(s) in RDF (any well know encoding of RDF).